Passenger train: Long-distance trains

 Long-distance trains travel between many cities or regions of a country, and sometimes cross several countries.
-They often have a dining car or restaurant car to allow passengers to have a meal during the course of their journey.
-Trains travelling overnight may also have sleeping cars.
-Currently, much of travel on these distances of over 500 miles is done by air in many countries but in others long-distance travel by rail is a popular or the only cheap way to travel long distances.
+They often have a dining car or restaurant car, allowing passengers to have a meal during their journey.
+Trains traveling overnight may also have sleeping cars.
+Currently, in many countries, much of the travel over 500 miles or more is by air, but in others, long-distance travel by rail is popular or the only affordable option.

 High-speed rail

 The Shinkansen N700 Series Nozomi travels between Tokyo and Osaka in around two and a half hours.

-One notable and growing long-distance train category is high-speed rail, which generally runs at speeds above 200 km/h and often operates on a dedicated track that is surveyed and prepared to accommodate high speeds.
+One notable and growing long-distance train category is high-speed rail, which generally runs at speeds above 200 km/h and often operates on dedicated tracks that are surveyed and prepared to accommodate high speeds.
 The first successful example of a high-speed passenger rail system was Japan's Shinkansen, colloquially known as the "bullet train", which commenced operation in October 1964.
 Other examples include Italy's Le Frecce, France's TGV (Train à Grande Vitesse, lit. 'high speed train'), Germany's ICE (Inter-City Express), and Spain's AVE (Alta Velocidad Española) in Europe.

 In most cases, high-speed rail travel is time- and cost-competitive with air travel when distances do not exceed 500 to 600 km, as airport check-in and boarding procedures can add at least two hours to the overall transit time.
 Also, rail operating costs over these distances may be lower when the amount of jet fuel consumed by an airliner during takeoff and climbout is taken into consideration.
-Air travel becomes more cost-competitive as the travel distance increases because the fuel accounts for less of the overall operating cost of the airliner.
+Air travel becomes more cost-competitive as distance increases because fuel accounts for a smaller share of an airline's overall operating costs.

 Some high-speed rail systems employ tilting technology to improve stability in curves.
 Examples of tilting trains are the Advanced Passenger Train (APT), the Pendolino, the N700 Series Shinkansen, Amtrak's Acela and the Spanish Talgo.
-Tilting is a dynamic form of superelevation, allowing both low- and high-speed traffic to use the same trackage (though not simultaneously), as well as producing a more comfortable ride for passengers.
+Tilting is a dynamic form of superelevation, allowing both low- and high-speed traffic to use the same trackage (though not simultaneously) and producing a more comfortable ride for passengers.

 Inter-city trains

 The Electric Tilt Train, the fastest train in Australia, operates between Brisbane and Rockhampton in Queensland, a distance of 615 km.

-"Inter-city" is a general term for any rail service that uses trains with limited stops to provide fast long-distance travel.
+"Inter-city" is a general term for any rail service that uses trains with limited stops to provide fast, long-distance travel.
 Inter-city services can be divided into three major groups: